mazwat/mazwat.github.io/uml-lm.md

 ### Sequence Diagrams

+UML Sequence Diagrams are **interaction diagrams** that detail how operations are carried out.
+They capture the interaction between objects in the context of a collaboration.
+Sequence Diagrams are **time focussed** and they show the order of the interaction visually by using the vertical axis of the diagram to represent time what messages are sent and when.

 -   This can be used to model the flow of logic in a system
 -   This is useful to see how the user interacts with the system
 -   How the data flows between different parts of the system
 -   These diagrams are often time focused with the vertical axis used to represent time

 I have included this third-party video which will provide you with further insight into the purpose of sequence diagrams: